Our Team

 Sarah can be found most mornings on the beach with her dog, she loves to scuba dive and travels as much as possible to experience new cultures.

-• Katie Cooper-Wares is a neurodiverse, interdisciplinary performance artist and creative producer specialising in the forms of dance theatre, storytelling and comedy.
+• Katie Cooper-Wares is a neurodivergent, interdisciplinary performance artist and creative producer specialising in the forms of dance theatre, storytelling and comedy.

 Her collaborative, socially-engaged practice is driven by the untold stories of diverse artists and communities and the need to bring these to light through art.